Physical Therapist Assistant: Duties, Pay + How to Become One

 After graduation and passing the NPTE, reach out to PT clinics or other organizations that hire PTAs to gain relevant work experience.
 This is a key step in honing your skills as a PTA and finding a physical therapist assistant job.

-PTAs must posses a mix of human and technical skills to ensure they do the best possible job.
-Here are some of the skills you should consider honing, if you're looking to join the field:
+PTAs must possess a mix of human and technical skills to ensure they do the best possible job.
+Here are some of the skills you should consider honing if you're looking to join the field:

 • Communication: PTAs must possess effective communication skills since the core of their job requires them to work directly with both patients and their physical therapists.